PointCrow: Internet career

+On April 4, 2023, eight months after Morino released the first video demonstrating the multiplayer mod, it was released for free to the public.
+The development of the mod was financed by Morino in addition to the bounty payout, and Morino served as a creative director of the project, according to one of its developers.
+Shortly after the public release of the mod, Breath of the Wild owner Nintendo issued YouTube copyright strikes and copyright claims to Morino's videos based around the multiplayer mod, as well as those utilizing other mods.
+In response, Morino delisted the multiplayer mod from public download.
+In a statement, Morino claimed that the removed videos did not breach Nintendo's guidelines on creating content based on their games, nor did it violate the principle of fair use.

 Morino's videos are frequently based around concepts popularized by others with his own ideas, such as edited videos of fan games to differentiate himself from other Let's Play videos.
 He has further implemented random elements to pre-established challenges, including a Nuzlocke Challenge of a Pokémon video game, a subathon with a randomized timer, or a Breath of the Wild version of the "Minecraft Manhunt" series created by Dream and Wilbur Soot.

 After the release of Pokémon Scarlet and Violet in November 2022, he uploaded a video of the games in which he showcased many of the games' exploits and glitches.

+As he did with Pokémon Scarlet and Violet in 2022, when The Legend of Zelda: Tears of the Kingdom released in May 2023, Morino uploaded a video showcasing the game's glitches and exploits.

 During Ludwig Ahgren's chess boxing event on December 11, 2022, Morino fought fellow content creator Disguised Toast, in which Morino lost by checkmate.